Bloom in Bloomington

 High school internship

 High school student internships will begin June 24th and run through August 16th, 2024.
 Two three-hour job preparedness orientation sessions will be held at Bloomington Civic Plaza prior to the start of the internships the week of May 20th.
-This is an 8 week internship for young people age 16+ enrolled in a high school in the city of Bloomington.
+This is an 8 week internship for young people age 16+ who are either enrolled in a high school or reside in the city of Bloomington.

 High school interns are expected to attend the Leadership Academy every Friday during their internship program.
 The Leadership Academy provides skill building opportunities such as public speaking, networking, and racial equity training.